AnoukvanAlphen/AnoukvanAlphen/README.md

 Hi there!
 I'm **Anouk**, a passionate software engineering student with a growing interest in Cloud computing and networking
 I thrive in team environments where **collaboration, creativity**, and **ethical leadership** take center stage.

-I enjoy building innovative projects — from .NET applications to full-stack web apps — and solving real-world problems with tech.
+I enjoy building innovative projects — from .NET applications to full-stack web apps.

 ---